straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

     //called when the first line of the HTTP request is completely received void CGI_SetCgiHandler(REQUEST_CONTEXT* context);

-    //called when every single HTTP request header/line is received int CGI_HeaderReceived(REQUEST_CONTEXT* context, char* header_line);
+    //if any HTTP request header/line is skipped by http-core.c, the following function will be called, return 1 if accepted int CGI_HeaderReceived(REQUEST_CONTEXT* context, char* header_line);

     //called when all HTTP request headers/lines are received void CGI_HeadersReceived(REQUEST_CONTEXT* context);

-    //called when any bytes of the HTTP request body are received (may be partial) int CGI_ContentReceived(REQUEST_CONTEXT* context, char* buffer, int size);
+    //called when any bytes of the HTTP request body are received (may be partial), and return the accepted count. int CGI_ContentReceived(REQUEST_CONTEXT* context, char* buffer, int size);

     //called when the HTTP request body is completely received